Introduction

 Rushed or Incomplete Audits:

 Fast, large teams do not guarantee quality.
 In fact, overly speedy counts often compromise accuracy.
 Watch out for vendors who promise extraordinarily quick turnaround; thorough audits take time, especially in complex operations.
+A structured asset verification for audit ensures all assets are properly counted, discrepancies are identified, and financial records remain reliable.

 -